Denver to Moab Aboard Rocky Mountaineer

 Overnight: The Oxford Hotel

 Day +2: Denver / Rocky Mountaineer / Glenwood Springs

 Embark upon the Rocky Mountaineer for two days of extraordinary landscapes between Denver and Moab.
 This rail route is filled with highlights best seen by train, including Ruby Canyon and Mount Logan.

-Set out past the towering Rockies on the way to Glenwood Springs, and then celebrate crossing the Continental Divide with a sparkling wine toast.
+Pass the towering Rockies on the way to Glenwood Springs, and celebrate crossing the Continental Divide with a sparkling wine toast.
 Later, get excited for lore, lunch, and landscapes!
 Hear engaging stories of the region from onboard hosts and delight in dining on a three-course lunch.
 Tour along the Colorado River through picturesque Byers Canyon and Gore Canyon.